EPIC Achievement Award and Peng Nian Distinguished Lecture Series

 Director of Education for Persistence and Education Center

 Director of the Peng Lin Distinguished Lecture Series Selection

 - Dr. John Black, Cleveland E. Dodge Professor at Human Development, Teachers College

-- Dr. Jame Corter, Chairman of the Department of Human Development, Teachers College
+- Dr. James E. Corter, Chairman, Department of Human Development, Teachers College

-- Dr. Stuart Firestein, Professor and Chair Emeritus, Department of Biological Science, Columbia Univ.
+- Dr. Stuart Firestein, Professor and Chair Emeritus, Department of Biological Science, Columbia University

-- Mr. James Gardner, Associate Vice President for External Affairs
+- Mr. James Gardner, Associate Vice President External Affairs, Teachers College, Columbia University

-- Dr. Steve Graham, Chief Editor of the Journal of Educational Psychology and Warner Professor, School of Education, Arizona State Univ.
+- Dr. Steve Graham, Chief Editor of the Journal of Educational Psychology and Warner Professor, School of Education, Arizona State University

-- Mrs. Suzanne Murphy, Vice President of Development at Teachers college
+- Mrs. Suzanne Murphy, Vice President, Development and External Affairs, Teachers College

 - Dr. Robert Siegler, Jacob H. Schiff Foundations Professor of Psychology, Human Development, Teachers College